Editorial Guide

 Where honey hides in pantry foods

 For strict vegan shopping, choose products labeled vegan or read ingredient lists every time.
 Brands can change formulas, and honey may appear in seasonal versions even when the original product was vegan.
-Use the food-pantry collection for staple shopping and keep sweetener choices aligned with your own vegan standard.
+Keep sweetener choices aligned with your own vegan standard.

 The practical goal is simple: when buying for vegans, choose plant-based sweeteners.